 CLICK HERE for more details about how these Cores are operating during research reactivation, including sample drop-off instructions, training, and scheduling consultations, plus regular updates regarding the BRCF.
 Questions can be directed to email@example.com.

-Environment Health & Safety (EHS) will perform walkthroughs to help maintain public health standards so that labs can remain open, including holding surprise inspections to ensure everyone is 6 ft apart and wearing masks.
+Environment Health & Safety (EHS) may perform periodic walkthroughs to monitor public health standards so that labs can remain open, including holding surprise inspections to ensure compliance.
 Please keep in mind that they can still write you up for any other infractions as well (i.e safety glasses, etc).
 Report lab safety issues, including personnel who are ill or not following safety protocols, via the U-M compliance hotline website.
 Report lab safety issues, including personnel who are ill or not following safety protocols, via the U-M compliance hotline website.
 You can also report concerns by calling 866-990-0111 or contacting EHS at 734-647-1143 or emailing EHS.
 OVPR and Occupational Health Services will track aggregate data on COVID-19 illness in labs with weekly reports.

 FAQs for Research Reactivation During COVID-19